q3769/conseq4j/README.md

 Tasks submitted to conseq4j by a single thread - or, by each single thread in a multi-threading scenario - will be managed by conseq4j to run sequentially if they have the same sequence key, and concurrently if they have different sequence keys.
-As such, client-side multi-threading is not recommended when sequencing is imperative; instead, use conseq4j to provide both concurrency and sequencing.
+In general, client-side multi-threading is not recommended when sequencing is imperative; instead, use conseq4j to provide both concurrency and sequencing.

 ### Style 1: Summon a sequential executor by its sequence key, and use the executor as with a JDK ExecutorService